New lower bounds on the size-Ramsey number of a path: Introduction

 In Section \ref{sec:lems} we prove a number of lemmas which we will use throughout the proof.
 We also show how some of these lemmas imply the previously known lower bounds on the size-Ramsey number of paths.
 In Section \ref{sec:2-col} we prove Theorem \ref{thm:main-2-col}.
 In Section \ref{sec:r-col} we prove Theorem \ref{thm:main-r-col}.
 In Section \ref{sec:concl}, we list a few observations and approaches that may helpful in trying to improve the lower bounds we have provided.

-If $S$ is a subset of vertices of a graph $G=(V,E)$, then $G-S$ refers to $G[V \setminus S]$.
-When $G$ is a graph, we write $|G|$ for $|V(G)|$.
+Let $G=(V,E)$ be a graph.
+For all $S\subseteq V$, we write $G-S$ to mean $G[V \setminus S]$; i.e.\ the graph induced by $V\setminus S$.
+Given disjoint sets $A, B\subseteq V$, we write $[A,B]$ to mean the bipartite subgraph of $G$ with vertex set $A\cup B$ and edges with one endpoint in $A$ and the other in $B$.
+We sometimes write $|G|$ to mean $|V|$.
 For any other notation we defer to \cite{Die}.
 All logarithms are natural (base $e$) unless otherwise stated.
 Throughout the paper, if we refer to an \emph{$r$-coloring} of $G$, we mean an $r$-coloring of the edges of $G$.